 The feature is free to create and use for just about anyone who is eligible.

-This feature lets you engage and promote an event before, during, and after your event.
+This feature lets you promote and engage with attendees before, during, and after your event.

 LinkedIn delivers Event analytics and a view of event performance, which marketers can use to measure the monetizable outcome of their events.